onap/integration/docs/docs_vfwHPA.rst

 Setting Up and Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Some fixes for HPA support were made subsequent to the release of the Casablanca images.
-Several updated docker images need to be used to utilize the fixes.
-The details of the docker images that need to be used and the issues that are fixed are described at this link https://wiki.onap.org/display/DW/Docker+image+updates+for+HPA+vFW+testing

-Instructions for updating the manifest of ONAP docker images can be found here:  https://onap.readthedocs.io/en/casablanca/submodules/integration.git/docs/#deploying-an-updated-docker-manifest

 Install OOM ONAP using the deploy script in the integration repo.
 Instructions for this can be found in this link https://wiki.onap.org/display/DW/OOM+Component.
 When the installation is complete (all the pods are either in running or completed state) Do the following;